junwu6/junwu6.github.io/_pages/recruitment.md

 author_profile: true
 ---

 Thanks for your interest.
-I have one PhD position opening in Spring 2026.
+I will have one PhD position available starting in Spring 2026.
 If you are interested in joining my team, please apply to the MSU CSE [graduate program](https://at3.cse.msu.edu/Students/Future_Grad/HowToApply.php) and mention my name in your application statement.
 Students with CS, math, and EE backgrounds are particularly encouraged to apply!

 Here are several optional research projects in my team.

+* Hypothesis Transfer Learning.
+This framework focuses on optimizing the learning function on the target task using source hypotheses.
+Our research aims to bridge the gap between theoretical understanding and practical algorithms in understanding the transferability of pre-trained neural networks, such as large language models and vision-language models.

+* Graphon theory.
+It models graph data in the limit as the number of nodes approaches infinity, and can also serve as a generative model for graph sequences.
+Our research aims to understand the convergence, stability, and generalization performance of modern graph learning methods, such as graph neural networks and graph transformers.

+* Uncertainty Quantification under Distribution Shifts.
+Our research aims to develop conformal prediction or Bayesian learning frameworks to rigorously quantify the prediction uncertainty of domain adaptation techniques under distribution shifts.

 <!--
 * Out-of-distribution generalization.
 The goal is to learn a domain-agnostic prediction function from training domains such that the learned function performs well on new unseen domains.
 There are two key research challenges: learning a good foundation model from training domains and identifying the generalization bounds.